 Drivers aren’t the only ones at risk in these scenarios, as passengers and pedestrians can equally be endangered.
 So, don’t tempt fate by ignoring vital procedures.
 Instead, call us at (480) 525-6554, and we’ll offer you top notch windshield calibration services, anywhere in Metro Phoenix!
 What’s more, if you need a windshield repair or a windshield replacement to go along with the sensor calibration, it’s not an issue!
-In fact, we can handle all 3 procedures for $0 Out-of-Pocket cost, provided you have any car glass insurance.
+In fact, we can handle the glass procedures procedures for $0 Out-of-Pocket cost, provided you have full coverage car glass insurance.

 The 2 Types of ADAS Calibration

 We’ve established why you must make sure that your vehicle’s camera supported ADAS is always ready to go.
 Another important aspect to take into account is that the exact type of recalibration depends on your automobile.
 There are only two of them — Static ADAS Calibration, and Dynamic ADAS Calibration, and at ProLite, we have trusted experts for both.

 Static calibration requires you to drive over to a certified shop.
 This is because the process necessitates the use of specialized equipment in an enclosed environment.
 However, since you’d have to drive over anyway, car glass technicians could also handle any auto glass repair & replacement.